gnieboer/tsp-redesign/pages/planning-for-life-events/buying-a-house.md

 When buying a cooperative, you must show that you own shares in a cooperative housing corporation.

 #### New home construction purchase
-When you’re constructing a new primary home, you must show evidence that a complete home will be constructed, such as:
+When you’re constructing a new primary home, you must show evidence that a complete home will be constructed, such as the following:
 + Building permits
 + Building receipts
 + Other third-party documents